Alliance-Software/vitasite-docs/docs/content.md

 Content Items make up the bulk of the text on your site.
 Pages serve as placeholders, providing an address to which a user can navigate and save a bookmark.
 Content items are the filler on those pages.
 You can place multiple content items on a page, and you can use one content item on many pages.
 When you change a content item, it is automatically updated in all the pages where it is used on your site.

 The Content Editor tool is used to create content items, edit content properties, edit the content itself, and delete content items.
-You can access the Content Editor by clicking on the “Content Items” link in the left navigation bar, within the "Content" section on any administrative page.
+You can access the Content Editor by selecting the “Content Items” link in the left navigation bar, within the "Content" section on any administrative page.
 Alternatively, you can click on the “Content Items" link in the body of the main administrative screen.

 ![Figure 1.](img/content_figure_1.png)
 *Figure 1*